 Ibrahim is a corporate and securities associate in our San Diego and Silicon Valley offices.

-In law school, Ibrahim served as an editor of the Stanford Law Review and worked at both a startup and a venture capital firm.
-Prior to law school, Ibrahim was named a Truman Scholar, a Mitchell Scholar in Northern Ireland and a Fulbright Scholar in Egypt.
-Ibrahim is professionally proficient in Arabic.
+In law school, Ibrahim served as an editor of the Stanford Law Review, was a member of the Venture Studio at the Stanford Graduate School of Business, and worked at both a startup and a seed-stage venture capital firm.
+Prior to becoming a lawyer, Ibrahim was named a Truman Scholar, a Mitchell Scholar in Northern Ireland and a Fulbright Scholar in Egypt.
+Ibrahim is conversational in Arabic.

 - Stanford Law School, J.D.